Off the Radar

-Off The Radar is the debut studio album of Israeli pop musician Noga Erez, released on 2 June 2017 by the label City Slang.
+Off The Radar is the debut studio album by Israeli pop musician Noga Erez, released on 2 June 2017 by the label City Slang.
 Erez started her career with intentions of only releasing singles, but the similarity of themes in the songs she was writing and being signed to City Slang convinced her to have a full-length album in her discography.
 Off The Radar was compared by multiple critics to the works of acts such as M.I.A., FKA Twigs, Björk, and Grimes and was labeled by Erez as "very high rhythmic dancey music with political content."
 It lyrically depicts her PJ Harvey-inspired personal and emotional takes on world problems such as surveillance, media manipulation, sexual assault, and social media.
 Among its sound design and production, the record's use of controversial political subject matter alongside fun music styles helped the album garner critical acclaim upon its distribution.
 Off The Radar was promoted with four single releases ("Dance While You Shoot", "Pity", "Toy", and "Off The Radar") and six music videos that were directed by Erez as well as other talents such as Zhang + Knight, Hen Makhluf, Eden Kalif, Daniella Meroz, and Omri Ben Shalom.